ThomasTeklu/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/4d0f26a5-9952-49e7-a047-ae3118a4be3d)

 Creation of any virtual machine on Azure will come with a few attached components (IP address, Virtual Network, etc).
-Assorting within a single resource gropu makes tracking these much easier.
+Assorting within a single resource group makes tracking these much easier.

 <br />